 The AI feature we are most excited about is Shopify’s Sidekick.
 This tool is able to carry out tasks in your store using plain language instructions.
 For example, you could say “set up a Black Friday sale with a store-wide discount of 25%”.
 Sidekick would then do this for you.

 Wix is also on board with AI.
-In fact, you can create your whole website with Wix ADI in just a few minutes.
+In fact, you can create your whole website with Wix AI in just a few minutes.
 This is a decent solution to get a site up and running quickly, but you’ll be very limited in terms of customization and features.

 Winner: Shopify wins this round, as its current AI features are robust and easy to use.
 Plus, Shopify promises to take AI to a whole different level with Sidekick.